KamilMilewski/tb_refactor_blog/part_I.md

 gem "trailblazer", "2.0.3"
 gem "trailblazer-rails"
 ```
-Notice we are specifying TB version 2.0.3.
+Notice that we are specifying TB version 2.0.3.
 This is quite important as TB is under active development and a lot has changed since 1.0.
 There are also few important differences in 2.1.

 ##### Iteration I: operation - let it just work